tanny411/Udacity-CVND/30DaysofUdacity.md

 - Completed Lesson 7.
 Learned about ORB algorithm, including FAST and BRIEF algorithm and how ORB is scale and rotation invarient.
 Later learned about a more general object detection algorithm called HOG and played around with its implementation.
 Tried out various images and visualised intensity gradients.
 - Worked on Project-1 and its architecture.
 Moved my project to colab and added GPU codes.
 Talked with mentor to get unstuck from project architecture issues.
 He mentioned some interesting points.
 Working on those.

+## Day 8: 9/10/19

+- Finally finished Facial Key Point Detection Project.
+Had to Struggle with internet and colab to get it done.
+Submitted and waiting for amazing reviews.